-Information about the daily routines in Nursery and Reception is given in the relevant Parents' Handbook.
+Information about the daily routines in Nursery and Reception is given in the BCS Parent Handbook.
 These include information about before and after school care, daily routines, special educational needs provision, school contact phone numbers and staff lists.

 Nursery and Reception children have an assembly once a week with the School Chaplain.
 Reception children also have year group assemblies during the week.
 Assemblies are predominantly Christian but are designed to be respectful of other faiths.
-One of the Reception assemblies is led by the Head of Pre-Prep.
+One of the Nursery and Reception assemblies is led by the Head of Pre-Prep and Academic Lead together with the Deputy Head Pre-Prep.
 Further details are set out in the whole school Collective Worship Policy.